Lincoln Park (Dartmouth, Massachusetts): Beginnings

-Decline
+Decline and closure

-A part of the Comet roller coaster.
+Remains of the Comet roller coaster before its demolition.

 The park was successful until the mid-1980s, when larger theme parks started to become more popular.
 A fatal accident on the park's 1946 "Comet" wooden roller coaster in 1986 caused people to question the safety of the park.

 Facing declining attendance, Jay Hoffman, the park's owner, invested $75,000 in updating the park.
 This plan included moving the park's 1921 carousel to Battleship Cove in Fall River, and dismantling a smaller "kiddy" version of the "Comet" roller coaster.
 In a May 1987 story from The Providence Journal, he is quoted as saying that the park had been fully inspected and was safe.